simoncozens/fonts-and-layout/opentype.md

 * Bit 7 of `fsSelection` should be turned on.

 If you don't like this strategy, there are plenty of others to choose from.
 The [Glyphs web site](https://www.glyphsapp.com/tutorials/vertical-metrics) describes the strategies used by Adobe, Microsoft and web fonts; [Google fonts](https://github.com/googlefonts/gf-docs/blob/master/VerticalMetricsRecommendations.md) has another.
+Karsten Lucke has a [guide](https://www.kltf.de/downloads/FontMetrics-kltf.pdf) which goes into all of this in excruciating detail but finally lands on the strategy mentioned above.

 Yes, this is a complete hot mess.
 Sorry.